-Switcher Studio's Video Chat feature is great for welcoming interviewees, guest callers, co-hosts, or on-site correspondents onto your show.
+Switcher Studio's in-app Video Chat feature is great for welcoming interviewees, guest callers, co-hosts, or on-site correspondents onto your show.
 Video Chat guests can join using a web browser on most mobile devices, webcams, or computers.
 We outline step-by-step instructions below, but the high-level process is as follows:

 In this article